w3c/wai-intro-wcag/content/supplemental.md

 ## Accessibility for People with Cognitive and Learning Disabilities

-For starters, see **[[Cognitive Accessibility at W3C]](WAI/cognitive/)**.
+For context, see **[[Cognitive Accessibility at W3C]](/cognitive/)**.
 It introduces:
 * accessibility for people with cognitive and learning disabilities (“cognitive accessibility”)
 * existing standards from the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI)
 * informative guidance beyond the standards
 * on-going work on cognitive accessibility support at W3C WAI

-The supplemental guidance covers improving accessibility for people with cognitive and learning disabilities.
-Later in March 2022, you can access that guidance from this web address (URI [www.w3.org/WAI/WCAG2/supplemental](/WCAG2/supplemental/)).
+Many different aspects of cognitive accessibility are covered in: [Making Content Usable for People with Cognitive and Learning Disabilities {% include_cached icon.html name="different-view" %}](https://www.w3.org/TR/coga-usable/).

-For now, you can find a large amount of information in: **[Making Content Usable for People with Cognitive and Learning Disabilities {% include_cached icon.html name="different-view" %}](https://www.w3.org/TR/coga-usable/)**.
+From that long document, we are pulling the "Objectives" and "Design Patterns" into a kind of "design guide" with other supplemental guidance.
+It provides the guidance in much smaller chunks that are easier to read and navigate.

-The supplemental guidance will be a sub-set of that information.
-It will include the "Objectives" and "Design Patterns".
+**Later in March 2022, you can access that supplemental guidance from this web address (URI [www.w3.org/WAI/WCAG2/supplemental](/WCAG2/supplemental/)).**

-## To get updates
+## To Get Updates

-To get notified when this supplemental guidance is published, see **[[Get WAI News]](/news/subscribe/)**.
+To get notified when this cognitive accessibility supplemental guidance is published, see **[[Get WAI News]](/news/subscribe/)**.